yhauxell/bitpaper/README.md

 ### Receiving Funds

 1. Use the **Address** to receive funds
+2. **Share using QR Code** - Scan with wallet apps instead of typing manually
-2. Share the address publicly - it's safe
+3. Share the address publicly - it's safe
-3. Test with a small amount first
+4. Test with a small amount first

+### Using QR Codes

+Each address includes a **scannable QR code** that makes receiving funds easier:

+**Benefits:**

+- ✅ No typing errors
+- ✅ Fast and convenient
+- ✅ Works with all major wallet apps
+- ✅ Can be scanned from printed paper wallets

+**How to use:**

+1. Open your wallet app (MetaMask, Phantom, etc.)
+2. Select "Send" or "Transfer"
+3. Click "Scan QR Code"
+4. Point your camera at the QR code on your paper wallet
+5. Confirm the transaction

+**For printing:**

+- QR codes print clearly on paper
+- Use high-quality printer for best results
+- Test scanning before storing away

 ### Sending Funds